-The Graphic Design School has an online forum that can be accessed through the Schoolyard (LMS).
+The Graphic Design School has an online Forum that can be accessed through The Schoolyard (our Learner Management System).
 This forum is manned by the School’s tutors.
-You can find many questions by current and past students that can help you answer a query, or you can post a question to one of the tutors yourself.
+You can find many questions by current and past students that can help you answer a query, or you can post a question to the tutors yourself.
 You can also give us a call at our head office if you are having any difficulties.

 Language, literacy and numeracy skills are critical to almost all areas of work.
 This is particularly true in graphic design where there is a need to communicate with clients, read and understand design briefs and do research.
-Our course is delivered in English, so it is assumed that every student will have good English, reading, comprehension, speaking and listening and writing.
-If you can read and understand the The Graphic Design School’s website and this information handbook, that is the level of English needed for this course.
+Our course is delivered in English, so it is assumed that every student will have good English, reading, comprehension, speaking, listening and writing.
+If you can read and understand the The Graphic Design School’s website and this online Student Handbook, then that is the level of English needed for this course.

 The Graphic Design School will support students during their study with training and assessment materials that are easily understood and suitable to the level of the workplace skills being delivered.
-We will also provide one-to-one tutors throughout the course who can answer questions and help through the Schoolyard (LMS) support forum.
+We will also provide one-to-one tutors throughout the course who can answer questions and help through The Schoolyard (Learner Management System) Support Forum.

 Student Progress & Records

-During the course you can login and access all of your records in the Schoolyard (LMS).
-After your access to the Schoolyard (LMS) has expired (past student) you may gain access to your study records upon request.
+During the course you can login and access all of your records in The Schoolyard.
+After your access to The Schoolyard has expired (past students), you may gain access to your study records upon request.
 These records include soft copies of modules or units achieved (depending on the course), applications for RPL and RPL assessments.
 You may also gain hard copies of your certificate and/or statement of attainment for FEES.RE_ISSUANCE.HARD_COPY for each obtained.
 Postage and handling within Australia will be charged FEES.RE_ISSUANCE.POSTAGE.AUSTRALIA, and outside of Australia, FEES.RE_ISSUANCE.POSTAGE.OTHER.